-Playhouse @ Goodman Arts Centre introduces various instruments including piano and drums to children from the age of 3.
+Music Playhouse introduces various instruments including piano and drums to children from the age of 3.
 10 lessons (45 minutes) cost $400.

 Edvox Music School, which has 5 outlets in Singapore, has an early childhood music programme teaching children aged 3.5 to 5 both piano and violin.
 Students will alternate between the two instruments each school term.
 The good thing about Edvox Music School is that they will provide the instrument for free so there’s no need to commit to buying one in case your child decides to give up halfway.
-Their early childhood lessons cost $400 for 11 1-hour lessons.
+Their early childhood piano lessons cost $181.91 per month for 3 to 4 1-hour lessons.

 View this post on Instagram

 JuzAcademy’s Junior Musician class for children aged between 4 and 6 years old teaches them how to play tunes on the piano and the violin.

 Most of these lessons for young children take place in a group.
 However, if you prefer individual lessons, Ossia Music School has that option, although you would have a pay a premium for it.
 12 hour-long individual lessons cost $770.40.
 Group lessons for $385.20 are available only at HomeTeam NS branch.

 Schools like Cristofori Music School, Lowrey Music School, Edvox Music School, Yamaha Music School, Kawai Music School and Ossia Music School all offer ABRSM accreditation.
 Many of the teachers from these schools were trained under the ABRSM system or have acquired their music and teaching certificates from institutions affiliated with the ABRSM.